turbot/steampipe-plugin-aws/docs/tables/aws_iam_role.md

 ## Examples

-### List IAM roles that have an inline policy
+### List IAM roles that have an inline policy.
-The query lists AWS IAM roles that are associated with inline policies to help administrators identify roles that might be using inline policies instead of the recommended managed policies.
+Use this query to identify AWS IAM roles that have inline policies to help administrators identify roles that might be using inline policies instead of the recommended managed policies.

 ```sql
 select